© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Round cairn, 650m ESE of Old Quickening Cote is a scheduled monument protected by Historic England under reference 1008435.
 View the official record →

-Round cairn, 650m ESE of Old Quickening Cote, is a prehistoric burial monument located in Northumberland.
+Round cairn, 650m ESE of Old Quickening Cote is a Bronze Age funerary monument located in Northumberland.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1008435.

 Round cairn, 650m ESE of Old Quickening Cote is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1008435.